 Place The Ball Anywhere When Your Opponent Fouls

-This is the best part if you or your partner commits a foul; an opponent gets a chance to pick up a cue ball to place it wherever on the desk before making the stroke.
-The fouls in this game include hitting the wrong ball first or unable to drive a ball into the side or pocket.
+This is the best part if you or your partner commits a foul its ball in hand; an opponent gets a chance to pick up a cue ball ( ball in hand) to place it wherever on the desk before making the stroke.
+The fouls ball in hand in this game include hitting the wrong ball first or unable to drive a ball into the side or pocket.